Monotonicity of the Liouville entropy along the Ricci flow on surfaces: Introduction

-The mean root curvature is small for metrics which concentrate curvature in regions of small area, and is maximized strictly at metrics of constant negative curvature, by Jensen's inequality and the Gauss--Bonnet theorem.
-In addition, it provides a lower bound for the Liouville entropy: $\kappa(g) \leq h_{\rm Liou}(g)$ \cite[Theorem 2]{Man2}, \cite[Corollary 1]{Sar}, with equality if and only if $g$ has constant negative Gaussian curvature \cite{OS84}.
+The mean root curvature is small for metrics which concentrate curvature in regions of small area, and is maximized strictly at metrics of constant negative curvature by Jensen's inequality and the Gauss--Bonnet theorem.
+In addition, by \cite[Theorem 2]{Man2} and \cite[Corollary 1]{Sar}, it provides a lower bound for the Liouville entropy: $\kappa(g) \leq h_{\rm Liou}(g)$.
+Moreover, the equality holds if and only if $g$ has constant negative Gaussian curvature \cite{OS84}.

 Since the mean root curvature is a purely geometric invariant related to the concentration of Gaussian curvature and to the Liouville entropy, it is natural to ask if it is also strictly increasing along the Ricci flow.
 We prove that this is indeed the case.